pierreGouedard/deyep/README.md

     ```

 ## Additional tips
-Due to uncomplete conda package texlive-core, the matplotlib plots may not be able to display if install in conda env.
+Due to uncomplete conda package texlive-core, the matplotlib plots may not be able to display correctly.
 A solution is to install texlive-full package outside env

 ```sudo apt-get install texlive-full```